priom14/Uber-EDA/README.md

 ## Dataset

-We will be working with the [provide a brief description of the dataset you're using, including its source and any notable characteristics].
+We will be working with the Uber dataset from 2016 which has multiple features like pickup drop-offf time , place total distance travelled purpose for the ride etc.

-## Features
+## Notebook Content

-- [List key features and functionalities of your data analysis]
-- [Feature 1]
-- [Feature 2]
+- Data loading and preprocessing
+- Exploratory Data Analysis (EDA)
-- ...
+- Feature engineering

 ## Getting Started